michaelkihm/image-filter-starter-code/README.md

 ### Custom Domain Name

-Link to the endpoint URL for a running elastic beanstalk deployment: http://image-filter-dev22.eu-central-1.elasticbeanstalk.com
+[Link](http://image-filter-dev22.eu-central-1.elasticbeanstalk.com) to the endpoint URL for a running elastic beanstalk deployment